imlargo/gleam-webpush/README.md

 Send encrypted push notifications to web browsers using the Web Push Protocol (RFC 8291) with full VAPID (RFC 8292) support.

+## Current Status

+#### ✅ Working features:

+- Basic Web Push notification sending
+- VAPID key generation and management
+- Tested and working with real notifications

+#### ⚠️ Work in progress:

+- Adding comprehensive test coverage
+- Improving documentation and examples
+- Continuous improvements and refinements

+>  Note: This library is not yet production-ready but is functional for basic use cases.
+I'm actively working on improvements and would appreciate feedback from the community.
+Also i'm relatively new to Gleam and still learning the language, so if anyone notices areas for improvement in the code, feedback would be very welcome!
+I'm committed to continuously improving this library.

 ## ✨ Features

 - 🔐 **RFC 8291 compliant encryption** with AES-128-GCM